 The structure of our model follows a low-rank discrete choice model \citep{kallus2016revealed}, which assumes that the good $\times$ user matrix of user preferences can be represented by a low-rank representation of good and user embeddings.
 We extend this baseline model in several ways to solve the aforementioned challenges.
-For the first challenge, we model the effects of recommendation via an additive recommendation ``bonus" that provides a utility boost for goods that are recommended.
-This is a reduced-form characterization of the effects of the recommendation as reducing information frictions for these goods \citep{aridor2022economics}.
+For the first challenge, we model the effects of recommendations via an additive recommendation ``bonus" that provides a utility boost for goods that are recommended.
+This is a reduced-form characterization of the effects of the recommendation as increasing the likelihood of consideration and providing idiosyncratic quality information for these goods \citep{aridor2022economics}.
 For the second challenge, we endogenously learn the good-level ``characteristics" directly from user choices, circumventing the need to define a reasonable set of characteristics that can rationalize choices.
 For the third challenge, we adapt a popular approach in the machine learning literature to our setting and consider a transformer-style architecture \citep{vaswani2017attention} that extends standard state-dependent demand methods to allow for user preferences to flexibly adapt across time and rely on a user's consumption history.\footnote{The central concept of the transformer architecture is ``attention'', which is a context-dependent weight computed for each vector in a sequence, enabling a weighted-average summarization of an arbitrary-length sequence into a single vector.
 In this work, we use a simpler form of attention weighting described in Section \ref{sec:ccm}.}